telerik/maui-docs/controls/richtexteditor/styling/editor-styling.md

 * `BorderColor`(`Color`)&mdash;Defines the border color around the editor.
 * `BorderThickness`(`Thickness`)&mdash;Defines the border thickness around the editor.
 * `CornerRadius`(`Thickness`)&mdash;Defines corner radius of the border.
+* `BackgroundColor`(`Color`)&mdash;Defines the background color of the editor.

+>important On WinUI the `BackgroundColor` works when the color is initially applied and with Colors that have Alpha = 1.
+So you do not have to add transparency to the `BackgroundColor` on WinUI.

 ## Example